bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Meh, I doubt it, lad."

 As they entered Yurgunn suddenly exclaimed:
-"Of cause - we use th' lift!"
+"Of cause - we use the lift!"

-A bit surprised he hadn't thought of it himself, he injected:
+A bit surprised he hadn't thought of it himself, he injected with some concern:
 "They will never let us use it."

 The lift was used only for the very rich of the Upper Tier, and everyone else was directed to use the stairs.

-"They will never let us use eh' for free, yeh' mean" his master countered.
+"They will never let us use it for free, yeh' mean" his master countered.
-"We have some coin to spare, remember?"
+"We have some coin t' spare, remember?"

 "You want to bribe a Crownsguard?"

 "I intend to bribe all four of 'em" she replied in a mischievous tone.
-"Most o' the day, they just stand around, waiting for fancy-ass guest to arrive, allowing a sightseeing or two when they come to inspect their precious production.
+"Most o' the day, they just stand around, waiting for fancy-ass guest to arrive, allowing a sightseeing or two when they come t' inspect their precious production.
 They have time, and I'm pretty sure they also like the coin."

 Adrex wasn't so sure this was a good idea, but currently he didn't have a better alternative.